coledea/Multi-Temporal-Point-Cloud-Datasets/datasets/KTH-3D-TOTAL/README.md

 ## Notes
   - The point clouds are available as text files and PCD files.
-  - The full archive download link is not working anymore
+  - The full archive download link is not working anymore.
   - A downsampled version and a cropped version is available for each scan.
-In the latter case, everything except the tabletop has been removed and the scene has been aligned with the coordinate axes
+In the latter case, everything except the tabletop has been removed and the scene has been aligned with the coordinate axes.
   - Most scans are well registered, some only coarsely, and some few not at all.
   - Semantic/instance labels are available in the form of XML files for the cropped point clouds.
 The folder for the labels in JSON format is empty.
   - In contrast to all other file names, the file `Carl_Table_131116_Aft-seg.pcd` contains a hyphen instead of an underscore.
   - We compute the statistics on the cropped scans, as these are the ones that are annotated and actually used by the authors.
 Change labels could be derived from per-instance position/orientation.

 ## Scripts